radanalyticsio/radanalyticsio.github.io/_templates/example_application.md

   page with your application, add any links to your source material here
 * `menu_items` is an array that aids in the construction of the menu links on the application page.
 The current options are: `lightning`.
+* `labels` is an array of strings that describe the primary technologies in use within the application (eg Python, ActiveMQ, S3).

 If you need to add graphics or other assets to your application page, please make a directory under the top level `assets` directory.
 This new directory